-Previous eQTL mapping studies using both GWA or structured mapping populations in a wide range of species show a predominance of loci that map to the gene itself, i.e. cis-eQTL (Brem, Yvert et al. 2002, Schadt, Monks et al. 2003, Monks, Leonardson et al. 2004, Keurentjes, Fu et al. 2007, West, Kim et al. 2007).
-To test if the B. cinerea transcriptome shows a similar cis-eQTL dominance, we looked for a cis-diagonal signature of associations between transcript center and GWA SNP hits.
+A hallmark of eQTL mapping studies using both GWA or structured mapping populations in a wide range of species is the occurrence of large-effect loci that map to the gene itself, i.e. cis-eQTL (Brem, Yvert et al. 2002, Schadt, Monks et al. 2003, Monks, Leonardson et al. 2004, Keurentjes, Fu et al. 2007, West, Kim et al. 2007).
+However, we did not identify a large number of outlier p-values as would be expected if there were numerous large effect cis-eQTL.
+To test if the B. cinerea transcriptome shows a similar cis-eQTL pattern, we plotted the position of the transcripts genomic position against the top GWA SNP for all the B. cinerea transcripts.
 We first focused on the single top SNP hit per transcript, with the highest probability (lowest p-value) of significant effect on expression in the gene of interest.
 If control of gene expression is localized to the gene itself or to proximate loci, we would expect a strong linear (cis-diagonal) association between the center of each gene and the genomic location of its top SNP hit.
-However, we find that few genes have a top SNP hit within the same chromosome, and even fewer within 1Mb (Figure N2).
-We conclude that most of this genetic variation is trans-acting, as we do not see a strong cis-diagonal signal when comparing transcript center to top SNP hit.
+However, there was no evidence of any cis-diagonal (Figure N2).
 This pattern holds whether we examine the top 1 SNP per transcript (Figure N2a) or the top 10 SNPs per transcript (FigureN2b).
-Further, we do visualize vertical stripes of SNPs, indicative of trans-eQTL hotspots; loci which modulate expression variation across many of the pathogen genes (Figure N2).
+In contrast, there was evidence for trans-eQTL hotspots; loci which modulate expression variation across many of the pathogen genes (Figure N2).

-In these genome-wide transcript-to-SNP associations, we find that cis- control of gene expression is largely drowned out by patterns of trans-acting variation.
-To further search for a signature of dominant cis-effects, we calculated the distance between the center of each transcript and the top associated SNP.
+To test if there might be a bias towards cis-effects that may function at a distance, we calculated the distance between the center of each transcript and the top associated SNP.
 If cis- acting loci contribute the bulk of genetic control of expression variation, we would expect to see a high frequency of short-distance associations, and a rapid decline to a plateau moving away from the gene of interest.
 However, we observe that distances between transcript center and top SNP as far as 2 Mb are common (Figure N3).
-These distances are similar to those from the association of random transcript profiles to top SNPs (Figure SX1).
+These distances are similar to what would happen if the causal SNPs had no cis association and were instead scattered across the genome (Figure SX1).
 As such, we do not see evidence for cis-effect loci overrepresented in the top candidates for control of expression variation.
-Rather, most control of gene expression variation in B. cinerea on A. thaliana appears to be trans-acting.
+Rather, most of the loci that we can associate with potentially influencing gene expression variation in B. cinerea on A. thaliana is trans-acting.

 Search for cis-effects through focus on gene networks with presence-absence polymorphism